shimacos37/kaggle-otto-3rd-place-solution/alvor/README.md

 Run Jupyter Notebook to prepare [sirius](https://www.kaggle.com/sirius81) features for further use:
 ```
-handle_sirius_features.ipynb
+alvor/handle_sirius_features.ipynb
 ```
-As a result, some output files will be added to the "matrices" folder:
+As a result, some output files will be added to the "alvor/matrices" folder:

 <img width="341" alt="Screenshot 2023-02-01 at 17 04 30" src="https://user-images.githubusercontent.com/41992707/216096968-f95d68fa-e6f4-44b4-a87b-e14eaf68af16.png">